Thomas C. Ayers's Collection

 Description:

 WIL-ALT-64.
-Here is an original photo that I took during a trip on Pennsylvania Railroad passenger trains from Wilmington to Altoona on 03 July 1964.= Shown here (R to L) are PRR engines #5838, #5850-B, and #5794.
-All were built by EMD. #5838 is an EP-22 built in 1951 and rated at 2,250 horsepower. #5850-B is an EP-20 built in 1947 and rated at 2,000 horsepower. #5794 is an EP-22 built in 1952=and rated at 2,250 horsepower.
-With four cars already coupled on, they are waiting to couple onto a 16-car passenger train heading to Altoona, Pittsburgh, and points West.
+Here is an original photo that I took during a trip on Pennsylvania Railroad passenger trains from Wilmington to Altoona on 3 July 1964.
+Shown here (R to L) are PRR engines #5838, #5850-B, and #5794.
+All were built by GM-EMD. #5838 is an EP-22 built in February of 1951 and rated at 2,250 horsepower. #5850-B is an EP-20 built in August of 1947 and rated at 2,000 horsepower. #5794 is an EP-22 built in June of 1952 and rated at 2,250 horsepower.
+With four cars already coupled on, they're waiting to couple onto an incoming 16-car passenger train bound for Altoona and points West.

 Photo Date: